Top good articles

 • 08/12/2022

 Screen resolution is the number of pixels in each dimension that can be displayed.
 It is often quoted as Width x Height in pixels.
-For example, a screen with HD resolution (1280x720) means that for that screen there are 1280 horizontal rows and 720 vertical columns containing pixels.
-And then there will be about 1280×720 = 921,600 pixels that exist on the screen.
+For example, a screen with HD resolution (1280x720) means that the screen has 1280 horizontal rows and 720 vertical columns containing pixels.
+Therefore, there are approximately 1280 × 720 = 921,600 pixels on the screen.

-Usually, people often think simply that the larger the screen resolution, the more detailed the image displayed on it.
-Actually, this depends on many factors such as screen technology, pixel size or screen size .
+People often simply think that the higher the screen resolution, the more detailed the image displayed.
+In reality, this depends on many factors such as screen technology, pixel size, and screen size…

 screen resolution